 The Series 1 XJ marks the end of the Lyon-inspired classic Saloons.
 Its birthing was quite rocky in the late 1960s: brutal British labor disputes caused quality problems and raw feelings retarded Jaguar’s progress on my fronts.
 Engineering and styling tended to be outstanding, but execution lagged behind with issues from terrible paint jobs and poorly fitted parts to repeated component failures attributable to British subcontractors like Lucas (AKA “Prince of Darkness”).

-With its period-correct 1972 Jaguar Heather paint color (a sort of reddish brown), optional power windows, heated rear (backlight) window, and vintage fog lights, this survivor well represents the XJ6 Series 1 (1968-73), the last car styled by Jaguar founder Sir William Lyons.
+With its period-correct 1972 Antelope BLVC7 paint color (a sort of chocolate brown), optional power windows, heated rear (backlight) window, and vintage fog lights, this survivor well represents the XJ6 Series 1 (1968-73), the last car styled by Jaguar founder Sir William Lyons.

 Our XJ6 also has a few idiosyncratic options like original Lucas fog lights, a manual choke and yellow warning light (apparently required to meet U.S. emission standards in 1972), European style 7-inch headlights with vented rims as well as a seat belt warning light (required for U.S. safety regulations).
 There is also an air pump powered by a front V-belt that supposedly helped meet the new anti-pollution provisions of the U.S. Clean Air Act of 1970.